Academic Eligibility (Updated 04/05/21)

 The amount of benefits you will receive is determined by the Department of Veterans Affairs and is based on the start and end dates of your classes and the number of units for which you are enrolled.
 UA staff do not have access to your detailed benefit information.
 Questions about housing allowance or book stipend payments can be answered by the Muskogee VA Office at 1-888-442-455.

 Military Tuition Assistance

-Students on active duty should work with their education center counselor to determine specifically which options are available for their specific circumstance.
-In general, an active duty student who is a recipient of the Montgomery GI Bill or Post-9/11 GI Bill program may qualify for both the GI Bill and TA.
+Active-duty students should work with their education center counselor to determine which options are available for their specific circumstance.
+In general, an active-duty student who is a recipient of the Montgomery GI Bill® or Post-9/11 GI Bill® program may qualify for both the GI Bill® and tuition assistance.
 Education counselors are available at each virtual education center by branch:

-How do I apply for Department of Defense Tuition Assistance?
+How do I apply for Department of Defense Tuition Assistance (TA)?

-The Army, Marine Corps, Navy and Air Force have their own TA application forms and procedures and students should apply for TA through their specific branch education center.
+The Army, Marine Corps, Navy, and Air Force each have their own TA application forms and procedures and students should apply for TA through their specific branch education center.

 Virtual Education Centers by Branch: